bailijiang/Note/English/Vocabulary/Five-Stars-Words_utf8.md

 * I don’t think all that will go in the suitcase.(fit)
 * The email went to everyone in the company.
 * The preparations have been completed and we’re ready to go.
-* go after / go about / go through / go ahead with / go away / go back / go down / go on / go to
 * I want to learn German but I don’t know the best way to go about it.(start)
 * The road goes through the middle of the forest.
 * Joe went after her to make sure she was unhurt.